 Software wallets are like Microsoft Word — you open the application from your desktop and then you’re in.
 You might have to put your password in, though.

-Both options are easy to access and easy to use.
-They are not complicated and are good for beginners!
+Both options are easy to access and use.
+They are not complicated, and are good for beginners!

 Quick Access to Bitcoins